neo4j/graph-data-science-client/doc/sphinx/source/graph.rst

 .. py:function:: gds.graph.nodeLabel.write(G: Graph, node_label: str, **config: Any) -> Series[Any]
     Writes the given node Label to an online Neo4j database.

+.. py:function:: gds.graph.filter(graph_name: str, from_G: Graph, node_filter: str, relationship_filter: str, **config: Any,) -> GraphCreateResult

+    Filters down a graph projection to a named subgraph projection in the catalog for use by algorithms.